Total Value at Maturity

 M = P × [(1 + r)ⁿ − 1] / r × (1 + r)

 Example: ₹500/week for 10 years at 12% annual return → r ≈ 0.002308, n = 520.
 Maturity value ≈ ₹12.0 lakh on ₹2.6 lakh invested.
 That is equivalent to roughly ₹2,167/month — and the weekly frequency means 52 cost-averaging points per year versus just 12 for a monthly SIP, which reduces the impact of short-term market volatility on your average purchase price.
-Also explore the monthly sip calculator for a related calculation.
+Also explore the sip compound interest calculator for a related calculation.

 For the same annual invested amount, a weekly systematic investment plan produces a slightly higher corpus than a monthly SIP.
 The compounding advantage of 52 periods versus 12 is real but modest — approximately 0.2–0.4% additional corpus over 10 years.
 The more significant difference is the rupee cost averaging quality: 52 NAV data points per year mean your average unit cost is closer to the true annual average NAV, reducing the risk of accidentally entering at a weekly high.
 Here is a side-by-side comparison at 12% annual return for 10 years: